-Course Code
+Course Code Code will be given as per choice in particular

+semester and paper

 Course Name Advanced Java Programming

+Category of Course Professional Elective Courses

-Credits 3L:0T: 0P
+Credits 3L: 0T: 0P C:3

 Pre-Requisites Core Java

 - > To impart the basic concepts of Enterprise architecture. - > To understand concepts about CGI and request response model - > To understand basic concepts about Session management. - > To enable them to understand issues related to the application of J2EE in real world.